Applib-OpenHarmony/MaterialSelect/README.md

 ## Code Contribution

+If you find any problems during usage, you can submit an [Issue](https://github.com/Applib-OpenHarmony/Material_UI_Select/issues) to us.
+Of course, we also welcome you to send us [PR](https://github.com/Applib-OpenHarmony/Material_UI_Select/pulls).

 ## Open source License

 This project is based
-on [Apache License 2.0](https://github.com/Applib-OpenHarmony/Material_Ui_Checkbox/blob/main/LICENSE), please enjoy and participate in open source freely.
+on [Apache License 2.0](https://github.com/Applib-OpenHarmony/Material_UI_Select/blob/main/LICENSE), please enjoy and participate in open source freely.

 ## Open Issues